Packaging 101 Blog

 - Packaging Costs: Packaging costs money and can be a frustrating, but highly sensitive part of your e-commerce or postal business process.
 It’s a key part of satisfying your customers.
 But if you want to cut down on the costs of packaging & shipping vinyl records, you need to be savvy about it.
 Don’t compromise on secure and safe delivery, but do package smartly.
 Use specially designed all-in-one mailers, rather than DIY ‘bodge-jobs’ with cheap materials.

-The good advice seen in these articles generally follows these trends:
+The good advice seen in articles demonstrating how to ship vinyl records generally follows these trends:

 - Sleeve Removal & ‘Sandwiching’: At least half of the advice out there centres around removing vinyl records from sleeves before packaging and posting.
 Why?
 Because impacts can often cause the vinyl to knock, burst-through and generally degrade those all-important sleeves.
 Don’t get caught out if this is a concern to you, or your vinyl sleeves are weak or old.
 You need a ‘snug-fit’ mailer, that reduces movement inside, but by ‘sandwiching’ your vinyl OUTSIDE of the sleeves, between the inner and outer sleeves inside the package to maintain the vinyl surface, you can limit any damage done to the sleeves.
 Important Note: Lil Packaging FLP’s and F-EP’s are designed so that you shouldn’t really have to do this, but it’s your call!